 Chemically speaking allicin is an organic compound with two sulphur-atoms.
 That is what gives garlic its pungent aroma.

-It is released as a volatile gas that dissolves in the tears in our eyes, releasing tiny amounts of sulphuric-acid which causes the itching and burning.
+It is produced as a volatile gas that dissolves in the tears in our eyes, releasing tiny amounts of sulphuric-acid which cause the itching and burning.

-However it breaks down very quickly in cooking so it is best to add garlic just before serving.
+However it breaks down very quickly during cooking so it is best to add crushed garlic just before serving.

 Growing leeks and onions is for those with large gardens but small patches of shallots and chives are for everyone.
 Just pluck off a couple green-shoots every day for the salad.
 They have such a wonderful flavour.